Millard House (Pasadena, California): Site

 The Millard House (or La Miniatura) is located at 645 Prospect Crescent in Pasadena, a suburb of Los Angeles, California, United States.
 It occupies part of a pentagonal tract that faces east toward Prospect Crescent and west toward Rosemont Avenue (originally Lester Avenue).
 The original owner, the rare-book dealer Alice Millard, initially owned only the 210 by 110 ft western portion of the tract before acquiring adjacent land in the 1920s and 1930s.
 The modern-day tract covers about 0.93 acre.

 The Millard House was built in the Prospect Park subdivision of Pasadena and is a contributing property to the Prospect Historic District.
 The surrounding area includes houses in various styles, designed by architects such as Greene and Greene, Myron Hunt, and Wallace Neff.
-The Louise C. Bentz House, whose original owner had sold land to Millard, is immediately across Prospect Crescent to the east.
+The Louise C. Bentz House, whose original owner had sold land to Millard c.
+1923, is immediately across Prospect Crescent to the east.
 Gartz Court at 745 North Pasadena Avenue is also located nearby, to the east.

 The Prospect Park subdivision was parceled out in 1906.
 The house is located on an arroyo, a dry valley that turns into a waterway after rain.
 As such, its basement is prone to flash flooding.
 The Millard House's positioning contrasted with that of other buildings that the house's architect Frank Lloyd Wright designed in Greater Los Angeles, which tended to be located atop hills.
 Wright had reportedly selected the site after seeing it from the top of a nearby hill where Millard had originally intended to build.
 To more closely associate the house with its site, Wright added a pond next to the house, within the arroyo.